Shanghai Tower Facts

-As Shanghai is on a seismic belt and the construction site is in a river basin, a firm foundation for this skyscraper is very important.
+Because Shanghai is on a inactive seismic belt and the construction site is in a river basin, a firm foundation for this skyscraper is very important.
 To firm up the ground, engineers first put 980 foundation piles underground to a depth of 86 meters (282 feet), and then poured 61,000 cube meters (2.15 million cube feet) of concrete to set a 6-meter-thick (20-foot-thick) baseboard for anchoring the main building.

 The exterior of the building spirals upward like a snake.
 It twists about one degree per floor to offset the wind effect on higher altitude.
 This is very important to a super tall building in Shanghai to withstand frequent typhoons.

 The tower sports two glass facades, an inner one and an outer one, like overlapping "tubes".
 The space between the two "tubes" varies from 1 to 10 meters (3 to 33 feet) wide, providing more public space inside the building.
 At the mean time, the space functions as a heat insulation layer like in a thermos flask.
 This is environment-friendly and costing less.

-As a complex super tall building, Shanghai Tower is subdivided into five main functional areas: 24-hour offices for multinational companies and financial services; super five-star hotels and support facilities, offering personalized service and amenities; high end retail shops etc; recreation zone, forming a new business and cultural center in Shanghai, a clear departure from ghost town image of Lujiazui after working hours; conference facilities, including sightseeing rooms in upper floors, and a multifunction conference center measuring over 2,000 square meters (about 21,528 square feet) and a multifunction banquet hall measuring more than 1,000 square meters (about 10,764 square feet) in podium building.
+As a complex super tall building, the Tower is subdivided into five main functional areas: 24-hour offices for multinational companies and financial services; super five-star hotels and support facilities, offering personalized service and amenities; high end retail shops etc; recreation zone, forming a new business and cultural center in the city, a clear departure from ghost town image of Lujiazui after working hours; conference facilities, including sightseeing rooms in upper floors, and a multifunction conference center measuring over 2,000 square meters (about 21,528 square feet) and a multifunction banquet hall measuring more than 1,000 square meters (about 10,764 square feet) in podium building.

 Take Metro Line 2 and get off at Lujiazui Station.
-Get out from Exit 6 and walk south for about 500 meters (550 yards) to Shanghai Tower.
+Get out from Exit 6 and walk 500 meters (550 yards) south.

 Take ferry Dongjin Line or Dongfu Line and get off at Dongchang Road, then walk to the skyscraper.